 It is believed that Poseidon, the Greek god of the sea, founded the town of Positano.
 The town has numerous buildings with shallow rooftop domes.
 They are also filled with cafes and art galleries.

-Do you know any interesting or fun facts about the Amalfi Coast that we’ve missed?
-Share them with us in the comments section below!
+Do you know any fun facts about the Amalfi Coast?
+Share them in the comments below!